 - To accommodate a larger workforce altogether, Zoom allows up to 100/ 300/ 500 participants based on the subscription plan.

-- Create a dedicated channel on your office communications platform to send invites and discuss ideas.
-You could give the channel a cool name like “Coffee buddies” or “But first, coffee”.
+- Create a dedicated channel on your office communications platform to send invites and discuss virtual coffee break ideas.
+You could give such channels cool virtual coffee break names’ like “Coffee buddies” or “But first, coffee”.
 Starbucks could take strategy ideas from us for their next big event!

 - Plan the virtual coffee breaks well in advance, such that the scheduled time works for all remote workers across different time zones.
 If it gets difficult to accommodate everyone in a single time slot, you could plan for two sessions with different timings and give workers the option to join either session, or both for double the fun!